tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/调用方式/接口鉴权_intl.md

 For example, if the signature generated in the previous step is EliP9YW3pW28FpsEdkXt/+WcGeI=, the final signature request parameter (Signature) is EliP9YW3pW28FpsEdkXt%2f%2bWcGeI%3d, which will be used to generate the final request URL.

-**Note: If your request method is GET, or the request method is POST and the Content-Type is application/x-www-form-urlencoded, then all the request parameter values need to be URL encoded (except the parameter key and the symbol of =) when sending the request.
-Non-ASCII characters need to be encoded with UTF-8 before URL encoding.**
+**Note: If GET method is used, or if POST method is used and Content-Type is application/x-www-form-urlencoded, all request parameters need to be URL encoded.
+Encoding is not required for parameter keys and equal sign ("=").
+Non-ASCII characters should be encoded with UTF-8 before they can be URL encoded.**

-**Note: The HTTP libraries of some programming languages automatically URL encode all parameters, in which case there is no need to URL encode the signature; otherwise, two rounds of URL encoding will cause the signature to fail.**
+**Note: The network libraries of some programming languages automatically URL encode all parameters, in which case there is no need to URL encode the signature string; otherwise, two rounds of URL encoding will cause the signature to fail.**

-**Note: Other parameter values also need to be encoded using [RFC 3986](http://tools.ietf.org/html/rfc3986).
-Use %XY for percent-encoding of special characters such as Chinese characters, where "X" and "Y" are hexadecimal characters (0-9 and uppercase A-F), and using lowercase will cause an error.**
+**Note: Other parameters need to be encoded using [RFC 3986](http://tools.ietf.org/html/rfc3986).
+For special characters such as Chinese characters, %XY is used to do percentage encoding, in which "X" and "Y" are hexadecimal characters (0-9 and A-F).
+Lower cases will cause an error.**

 ## 4. Signature Failure
 The following error codes for signature failure exist based on the actual conditions.
 Please cope with the errors accordingly.